 2. Download Edge for Linux

-Depending on your browser you may have the option to save or run the download.
+Depending on your browser you may be asked if you want to save or run the download.
 Opt to save the

 .deb package to your Downloads folder (or any other directory you can access easily).
 If you use Firefox this is the “Save File” option: